bedita/docs/source/setup.rst

 You may see the first admin user created like a root user on Linux or MySQL: it has **administrator** :term:`role` privileges and cannot be removed.

+To setup a database connection you may also edit the main configuration file, see `Manual Setup`_.

 Web Server
 ==========